AOSC-Archive/aosc-wiki/mirrors/how-to.md

 What is included in the repo?
 Generally everything about AOSC, and most are of AOSC OS (packages, system images).
 Some documentations, like *Free Software Localization Guide for Chinese (China) *, are also saved here.

 # Repo Size
-Up to now (March, 2018), the repo is taking ~480GB of disk.
+Up to now (July, 2018), the repo is taking ~400GB of disk.
 You may expect that the repo will grow to around 600GB or more.

 # How to Mirror
 If you have enough hard disk space, please do rsync from our main repo: rsync://repo.aosc.io/anthon/ .